えいたんごクイズ

 覚え方のコツ Memory Tip

-`Morsel` is a small piece of food, close to `bite` or `mouthful`.
-It sounds more delicate than `piece` or `chunk`.
-Think of phrases like `a morsel of cheese` or `a tasty morsel`.
-Picture a small, neat bite that is ready to eat.
+`Morsel` is a small piece of food, but the memory hook is that it sounds more delicate than `piece` or `chunk`.
+Think of elegant phrases like `a morsel of cheese` or `a tasty morsel`.
+It helps to picture a small, neat bite rather than just any broken piece.

 例文